 Experiment with basic animation powered by Arduino to create this eye-catching LED Matrix.
 A guide for creating this amazing wall is available here!

 Interactive walls can be a great way to encourage collaboration and creativity in supporting your makerspace themes.
-They can also be an effective means of helping to create the conditions to inspire your students to WANT to make!
+Many of them can also be transformed into interactive tables and doors too!
+All of these ideas can also be an effective means of helping to create the conditions to inspire your students to WANT to make!
 Share your interactive wall ideas at #worldsofmaking.